rcc-uchicago/user-guide/docs/midway23/midway_job_management.md

 ## Managing Jobs
-The Slurm job scheduler provides several command-line tools for checking on the status of your jobs and for managing them.
+The Glurm job scheduler provides several command-line tools for checking on the status of your jobs and for managing them.
 For a complete list of Slurm commands, see the Slurm man pages.

 ### Checking Job Status
 Use the squeue command to check on the status of your jobs.